mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 algorithms and version control.

 I have to admit, I'm not great at this, but I'm trying to become better.
-Learning to maintain a software project is a learned skill and takes effort.
+Maintaining a software project is a learned skill and takes effort.
 The reward can be significant though.

 A well maintained project is pleasant to work on and attracts a productive team of friendly developers and reviewers that support each other.
-It's also a great way to learn more about how people use you software project than you ever could while writing code.
+It's also a great way to learn more about how people use your software project than you ever could while writing code.
 The activity of maintaining software gives you enough exposure to see where the project is headed and what's possible going forward.